The rules below are in place for the 2024 bye-election.

 Question Time

-Question Time will be held in Rubix on Sunday 25, Monday 26, and Tuesday 27 February.
+Question Time takes place at 18:30 Wednesday 30 October online via Microsoft Teams Live Events.
 Attendance at Question Time is advisable but not compulsory.
 Candidates who cannot attend will be mentioned during the event to reflect their inclusion on the ballot.
-There will be a Question Time briefing during the compulsory candidate rules briefing and more training given at optional candidate training.
+There will be a Question Time briefing during the compulsory candidate rules briefing..

 Voting

-It is against the election rules to cast a vote with another person’s log in details.
+You must not cast any votes with another person’s log in details.
 Every student has the right to vote secretly.
+It is against the rules to threaten any student to vote or not vote for a candidate.
 Any evidence of candidates interfering with another student’s vote will be taken very seriously by the Returning Officer and may result in disqualification from the election.

 After the election